Brankozz/Roots-Beneath-the-Cut/README.md

-# Roots-Beneath-the-Cut
+# Roots Beneath the Cut

-Official implementation of CVPR 2026 "Roots Beneath the Cut: Uncovering the Risk of Concept Revival in Pruning-Based Unlearning for Diffusion Models"
+Code for the paper - **Roots Beneath the Cut: Uncovering the Risk of Concept Revival in Pruning-Based Unlearning for Diffusion Models** ([arxiv preprint](https://arxiv.org/abs/2603.06640))

-Code is coming soon!!